sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws-oneclick.md

   <input class="submit-btn" formaction="https://console.aws.amazon.com/cloudformation/home" type="image" alt="aws-oneclick-button" src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png" disabled/>
 </form>

-> NOTE: Once the instance has been created, Retool will be running at your server’s IP address, which allows you to navigate to your newly created Sourcegraph instance in your browser.
+> NOTE: Once the instance has been created, Sourcegraph will be running at your server’s IP address, which allows you to navigate to your newly created Sourcegraph instance in your browser.
 You can also find the URL for your Sourcegraph instance in the 'Outputs' section of the Stack.